 Kaysie D. Garcia

-For more than 13 years, Kaysie has provided legal representation for a diverse range of clients involved in construction and government contract disputes in both federal and state courts in California.
-This includes handling cases related to industrial and commercial projects, as well as large-scale infrastructure projects such as highways, bridges, pipelines, mass transit systems, military facilities, hospitals, public schools, airport taxi-ways, multi-family housing developments, hotels, restaurants, municipal pumping stations, and solar power generation facilities.
+With more than 15 years experience, Kaysie Garcia specializes in construction and government-contract disputes in both federal and state courts throughout California.
+Her practice spans industrial and commercial projects as well as large-scale infrastructure developments – including highways, bridges, pipelines, mass-transit systems, military facilities, hospitals, public schools, airport taxiways, multi-family housing, hotels, restaurants, municipal pumping stations, and solar-power generation facilities.

 Kaysie D. Garcia